github-education-resources/classroom/README.md

 Now you should have all of the values filled in, great job!

 ### Running the application

+If you are using the docker development environment, you will need to run `docker attach classroom_rubyrails` before running any of these.
+If for some reason that doesn't work, try `docker-compose run -f docker-compose.sc.yaml rubyrails`.

 #### Optional
 If you'd like to receive webhooks from GitHub you can run: